Nuno-Jesus/Make-A-Make/README.md

 The `make` command will read the current Makefile and process the first rule.
 Before executing `all` it must process `hello.o` since it is a dependency.

 The recompilation of the `hello.o` must be done if either `hello.o` does not exist or `hello.c` was changed since the last `hello.o` file was created.
-In the first time, there is no `hello.o` file, so it must be generated.
+At first, there is no `hello.o` file, so it must be generated.

 Now suppose `hello.c` had recent changes.
 That means `hello.o` would have to be recompiled.
 Therefore, the `all` target would have to be remade because `hello.o` is newer than the final executable.